 STX Lacrosse Exult 200 Starter Pack

-For the younger player, grades 3rd-8th, there are only a couple of choices for goggles.
-You also have the option to wear a helmet instead which I recommend if a player has any history of head injury.
+For the younger player, grades K-8th, there are only a couple of choices for goggles.
+You also have the option to wear a helmet instead which I recommend if a player has any history of head injury or wears glasses.

 STX Lacrosse Youth 4Sight Goggle